-6. Constitution, functions and procedures of management authority and fire management area
+6. Constitution, functions and procedures of management authority and fire management area as members of the executive committee.

 - (1) The management authority of a community forest consists of not more than 20 members, including-

 - (a) a chairperson;

 - (b) a deputy-chairperson;

 - (c) a treasurer;

 - (d) a deputy-treasurer;

 - (e) a secretary;

 - (f) a deputy-secretary; and